Back

 The FDA approval process is key in the pharmaceutical world.
 It makes sure drugs and devices are safe and work well before they hit the market.
 The Center for Drug Evaluation and Research (CDER) is a big part of this process.

 CDER checks out new drugs before they can be sold in the U.S. They work hard to stop fake products and help doctors and patients use medicines safely.
 The center checks that both brand-name and generic drugs are safe and effective.
+While traditionally it took around 10 years for a drug to go from discovery to public availability, and only about 2 out of 10 drugs made it through clinical trials for FDA approval, recent FDA procedural changes, accelerated programs, and workforce adjustments are continuously impacting these timelines and success rates.

 When a drug gets FDA approval, CDER has looked at its effects closely.
 The drug is seen as safe and effective for its intended use.
 This careful check is part of the FDA’s job in watching over the drug industry.